The Waterboys: 1986–1988: The Raggle Taggle band and Fisherman's Blues

+In late 1987 Scott temporarily relocated to Spiddal in Galway in the west of Ireland, resulting in a deeper immersion in Irish music and culture.
+In early 1988 he brought the band there, where they set up a recording studio in Spiddal House to finish recording their new album.
+Patti Smith Group drummer Jay Dee Daugherty was briefly a member of the band for the Spiddal sessions, which featured the Scott, Wickham, Thistlethwaite and Hutchinson core augmented by visiting West Coast Irish folk musicians.

-In 1988 Scott took the band to Spiddal in the west of Ireland where they set up a recording studio in Spiddal House to finish recording their new album.
-Fisherman's Blues was released in October 1988, and showcased many guest musicians that had played with the band in Dublin and Spiddal.
-Critics and fans were split between those embracing the new influence of Irish and Scottish folk music and others disappointed after hoping for a continuation of the style of This Is the Sea.
+Fisherman's Blues was released in October 1988, finally pulling together various tracks from the vast stockpile recorded in Dublin and Spiddal over the previous three years and showcasing many of the guest musicians and temporary members that had played with the band during that time.
+It also illustrated the Waterboys' three-year journey through roots, country, gospel, blues and Irish/Scottish traditional music.
+Critics and fans were split between those embracing the new folk influences and others disappointed after hoping for a continuation of the style of This Is the Sea.
 World Music: The Rough Guide notes that "some cynics claim that Scotsman Mike Scott gave Irish music back to the Irish... his impact can't be underestimated", but Scott himself explains that it was the Irish tradition that influenced him; "I was in love with Ireland.
 Every day was a new adventure, it was mythical...
 Being part of a brotherhood of musicians was a great thing in those days, with all the many musicians of all stripes we befriended in Ireland.
 I still have that connection to the Irish musicians and tap into it..."

-Owing to the large number of tracks that were recorded in the three years between This Is the Sea and Fisherman's Blues, The Waterboys released a second album of songs from this period in 2001, titled Too Close to Heaven (or Fisherman's Blues, Part 2 in North America), and more material was released as bonus tracks for the 2006 reissue of the remastered Fisherman's Blues album.
+Owing to the large number of tracks that were recorded in the three years between This Is the Sea and Fisherman's Blues, the Waterboys released a second album of songs from this period in 2001, titled Too Close to Heaven (or Fisherman's Blues, Part 2 in North America), and more material was released as bonus tracks for the 2006 reissue of the remastered Fisherman's Blues album.

-After further touring the band returned to Spiddal to record a new album.
-The Waterboys now consisted of Mike Scott, Steve Wickham, Anthony Thistlethwaite, Colin Blakey on whistle, flute and piano, Sharon Shannon on accordion, Trevor Hutchinson on bass and Noel Bridgeman on drums.
-Their fifth album, Room to Roam was released in September 1990.
-One of the album's tracks was a recording of the traditional ballad "The Raggle Taggle Gypsy".

-Just before Room to Roam was released, Wickham left over a disagreement with Scott and Thistlethwaite regarding the future direction of the band's sound.
-Scott and Thistlethwaite wanted to move the band back to a more rock and roll style, and Wickham disagreed.
-His departure started the band's dissolution, and in his wake Shannon and Blakey both left.
-Scott, Thistlethwaite and Hutchinson recruited Ken Blevins on drums to fulfil the group's tour dates.